creativemindsplugins/cm-download-manager/readme.md

 If you upgrade to the [premium version of the plugin](https://www.cminds.com/wordpress-plugins-library/downloadsmanager/), you can start taking payments with WooCommerce or Easy Digital Downloads.

-It also gives you better tools for creating shortcodes, managing zip files, controlling who can see and download files, sending notifications, and keeping an eye on everything.
+It also gives you better tools - shortcodes support, managing zip files, controlling who can see and download files, sending notifications, and keeping an eye on everything.

 ## Use Cases